 Oscar Fish Common Diseases

-Although healthy Oscars will rarely get sick, it is not uncommon for them to contract several different diseases if you don’t look after them properly.
+Although healthy Oscars are less likely get sick, it is not uncommon for them to contract several different diseases if you don’t care after them properly.
 Follow the advice in our oscar fish care guide and you won’t have many problems, but sometimes they are unavoidable.
 Nature has her ways of dealing us a dodgy hand from time to time.

 Hole in the head disease is not particularly hard to treat, but the earlier that you spot any symptoms, the easier it will be.